Guide to SMS for Ecommerce in 2022: Resources, Checklists, and Examples

 These pop-ups can be customized for specific pages as well as offerings.
 For instance, you can have a pop-up on a product page for a discount, or on a blog post page for a product announcement.

 Now, we know that online marketers have about 3 seconds to capture someone's attention and encourage them to take an action.
-This makes convenience and ease the name of the game in getting increased sign ups and engagement.
+This makes convenience and ease the name of the game in boosting sign-ups and engagement.

-Or, perhaps better, you can simply tell potential and existing customers to text a keyword to a certain number.
+Or, you can simply tell potential and existing customers to text a keyword to a certain number.

 Great!
 You have a strategy in place!
 Now, how do you know it is working?
 Let’s talk through KPIs for SMS marketing.

-In general, your KPIs for SMS marketing are similar to email.
-You can measure open rates, click thru rates, and opt-outs.
+In general, KPIs for SMS marketing are similar to email.
+You can measure open rates, clickthrough rates, and opt-outs.
 There is one big difference here, though.
-You should set goals for open rates and click thru rates much higher than you do in email marketing.
+You should set goals for open rates and clickthrough rates much higher than you do for email marketing.

-“Your open rates need to be north of 40% if you have decent content,” says Dennis Yu, CEO, BlitzMetrics.
+“Your open rates need to be north of 40% if you have decent content,” said Dennis Yu, CEO, BlitzMetrics.

 Additional KPIs to look at are Revenue and EPR, or earnings per recipient.
 This information will help you to better predict revenue growth and impact from this channel, which will in turn help you build a case for increased investment in it as it grows.

-Similar to email marketing, you will have folks who no longer want to be a part of your SMS marketing channel.
-That’s OK, and you make sure that from the moment they let you know that, they no longer receive SMS information.
+Similar to email marketing, you will undoubtedly have folks who no longer want to be a part of your SMS marketing channel.
+That’s okay.
+Just make sure that from the moment they let you know that, they no longer receive SMS communications from you.
 This is part of SMS marketing compliance.

-That said, platforms like Postscript make that incredibly easy for marketers via opt-out automation.
+Platforms like Postscript make compliance incredibly easy for marketers thanks to opt-out automation.
 As soon as someone sends STOP to your account, they will no longer receive your SMS messages.

-In fact, even if someone messages you any one of the variants below of the word STOP, they will be unsubscribed.
-These are known as “fuzzy” opt-outs, and tools like Postscript take care of these for you immediately.
+In fact, if someone messages you any one of the variants below, they will be unsubscribed.
+These are known as “fuzzy” opt-outs, and tools like Postscript take care of these for you as well.

 Fuzzy Opt-Out Keywords